dizvyagintsev/simple-crud-app/README.md

 - Poetry as a dependency manager
 - Docker compose for building
 - Black, pylint and mypy for formatting and linting
+- PyTest for testing
+- Gihub Actions for CI

 ##### Easy to run locally:
 ```